sh4dowByte/flutter_ui_messaging_app/README.md

 | ![1732683277946](image/README/1732683277946.png) | ![1732683393789](image/README/1732683393789.png) |
 | ![1732683289803](image/README/1732683289803.png) | ![1732683301522](image/README/1732683301522.png) |

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+You are free to use this project for personal or educational purposes, but commercial use is not allowed.

+For more details, refer to the [full license text](LICENSE).

 ## Disclaimer

 The design of this application is based on a free Figma template available on the Figma Community.
 All rights to the original design belong to the respective creator.
 This implementation is for learning and non-commercial purposes only.

+This project is based on a design from the Figma Community.
+The design's licensing terms may apply.
+Please check the original Figma design [here](https://www.figma.com/community/file/881015895655545375).
+Ensure compliance with the design's terms before using this project.